 8. He Does Not Give You Space

 He never leaves you alone, so much so that you find his presence smothering.
-You put up with it because you feel his heart is in the right place and he means no harm.
+You put up with it because you feel his heart is in the right place and he means no harm, and in the beginning, all this attention and devotion may feel good.
 However, we all need space to recharge, and it is particularly important in a healthy relationship to have individual lives.

 You may have tried telling him that you need a break, but he probably got offended or hurt by that suggestion.
 He feels that you should be spending more time with him instead of your friends or family.